Donovan Catholic High School

 Donovan Catholic High School, (formerly Monsignor Donovan High School) is a Roman Catholic high school located in Toms River, in Ocean County, in the U.S. state of New Jersey.
 Operating under the supervision of the Roman Catholic Diocese of Trenton, it is the county's only Catholic high school.
-Located in the coastal community of Toms River Township, the school originally opened in 1962 as St. Joseph High School, but was renamed as Monsignor Donovan High School in 1983, after founder Msgr.
-Lawrence Donovan.
+Located in the coastal community of Toms River Township, the school originally opened in 1962 as St. Joseph High School, but was renamed as Monsignor Donovan High School in 1983, after founder Monsignor Lawrence Donovan.
 The school adopted its current name in 2014.

 Donovan Catholic became an IB World School in January 2017, offering students the IB Diploma Programme.
 The school is accredited by AdvancED.

 As of the 2023–24 school year, the school had an enrollment of 553 students and 37.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 14.6:1.
 The school's student body was 90.6% (501) White, 3.1% (17) Hispanic, 2.7% (15) Black, 1.8% (10) Asian and 1.8% (10) two or more races.

 The school mascot is the Griffin.
 In the 1960s, the school (then St. Joseph High School) sponsored a contest to name the mascot.
 Finalists were chosen by the faculty from the submissions, and then the students voted on the finalists.
 The winning name was George.

-Academics

-Donovan Catholic has created an enhanced learning community though the educational vehicle known as block scheduling.
-This model, implemented in the fall of 1998, includes two eighteen-week (Fall and Spring) terms.
-Terms may be divided into quarters depending on curriculum needs.
-Students take four courses each term.
-Each course meets for approximately twice the standard instructional time than is offered under the traditional schedule.
-In order to graduate, students must complete four years of religious studies, have completed seventy hours of Christian Service, and have taken twenty credits of English, ten credits of United States History, five credits of World History, fifteen credits of Mathematics, fifteen credits of Science, ten credits of the same Foreign Language, three credits of Fine and Practical Arts, and ten credits of Physic and Health/Driver Education.

-Monsignor Donovan offers a variety of Advanced Placement courses, including English Literature and Composition, United States History, World History, Psychology, Calculus AB & BC, Biology, Environmental Science, Chemistry, and Physics.

-Students who excel at Donovan Catholic and who meet particular standards of academics, service, leadership, and character may apply for entry to the National Honor Society.

-Dress code

-Students are required to wear uniforms.
-Girls must wear navy knee socks or tights, and a navy plaid pleated skirt.
-They may also wear white dress shirts with a navy blue sweater in the winter or blue golf shirts in the fall and spring.
-The boys wear khaki pants, belt, black or tan Sperry top-siders, dress shirts with a tie and navy blue sweater for the winter, or the blue golf shirts in the fall and spring.